ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 # How to publish from a fork of Babel 7.10?
 Building and publishing

+For a better solution see <https://github.com/ULL-ESIT-PL/parser-left-side-crguezl/tree/main>.

+This document summarizes Pablo Santana's ([@PSantanaGlez13](https://github.com/PSantanaGlez13)) first attempts to understand Babel's building and publishing.

 In this document we will cover the following topics:

 - Babel 7.10's Makefile